Wayne County, New York

 Wayne County is a county in the U.S. state of New York.
-As of the 2020 Census, the population was 91,283.
+As of the 2020 United States census, the population was 91,283.
 The county seat is Lyons.
 The name honors General Anthony Wayne, an American Revolutionary War hero and American statesman.
+The county is part of the Finger Lakes region of the state.

-Wayne County is less than 50 miles west of, and is in the same Congressional District as, Syracuse.
-Wayne County has been considered to be part of the Rochester, NY Metropolitan Statistical Area and lies on the south shore of Lake Ontario, forming part of the northern border of the United States with Canada.
+Wayne County is less than 50 miles west of Syracuse.
+Wayne County has been considered to be part of the Rochester, New York metropolitan area and lies on the south shore of Lake Ontario, forming part of the northern border of the United States with Canada.

 Its location during the early westward expansion of the United States, on an international border and in a fertile farming region, has contributed to a rich cultural and economic history.
 Two world religions sprung from within its borders, and its inhabitants played important roles in abolitionism in the years leading up to the American Civil War.
 Nineteenth century War of 1812 skirmishes, Great Lakes sailing ship commerce and Erie Canal barge traffic have yielded to contemporary recognition as one of the world's most productive fruit growing regions.
 Wayne County ranks as New York's top apple producing county.